19hours/sg-statutes/Acts/Securities and Futures Act.md

 (c) there is a manager for the scheme which satisfies the requirements in subsection (3);

-(d) there is a representative for the scheme for the functions set out in subsection (13) who is —
+(d) there is a representative for the scheme who is an individual resident in Singapore for the functions set out in subsection (13);

-(i) an individual resident in Singapore; or

-(ii) a company, or a foreign company registered under Part XI, Division 2 of the Companies Act (Cap.
-50);

-(e) the Authority has been furnished with information regarding —

-(i) the name of the representative referred to in paragraph (d) and his address (where such representative is a corporation) or contact particulars (where such representative is an individual); and

-(ii) such other information as the Authority may prescribe; and
+(e) the Authority has been furnished with information regarding the situation of the registered office of the foreign company or company referred to in paragraph (b) or subsection (3)(c), as may be applicable, the name and contact particulars of the representative referred to in paragraph (d) and such other information as the Authority may prescribe; and

 (f) the scheme, the manager for the scheme and the trustee for the scheme, where applicable, comply with this Act and the Code on Collective Investment Schemes.

 (3) It shall be a condition for the recognition of a collective investment scheme under subsection (1) that the manager for the scheme is —

-(a) licensed or regulated in the jurisdiction of its principal place of business; and
+(a) licensed or regulated in the jurisdiction of its principal place of business;

 (b) a fit and proper person, in the opinion of the Authority, and in considering if a person satisfies this requirement, the Authority may take into account any matter relating to —

 (i) any person who is or will be employed by or associated with the manager;

+[16/2003 wef 22/12/2003]

 (ii) any person exercising influence over the manager; or

-(iii) any person exercising influence over a related corporation of the manager; and

 [16/2003 wef 22/12/2003]

+(iii) any person exercising influence over a related corporation of the manager ; and

+[16/2003 wef 22/12/2003]

+[1/2005 wef 15/10/2005]

 (c) in the case of a scheme which is not constituted as a corporation —